A-Pradeep/Application-Scheduler-Job-Monitor/README.md

 ### `npm start`

-Runs the app.\
+Runs the server.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the console.

 ### `npm run dev`